-Mathematics and Statistics DepartmentIn the Department of Mathematics and Statistics
+Mathematics DepartmentIn the Department of Mathematics

 Colby mathematics majors in recent years have entered graduate school to do advanced work in mathematics, statistics, biostatistics, engineering, economics, computer science, biomathematics, and the sciences.
-They also have used the major as a solid foundation for careers in teaching, law, medicine, banking, insurance, management, the computer industry, and other areas.
+They also have used the major as a solid foundation for careers in teaching, law, medicine, banking, insurance, management, the computer industry, data science, and other areas.

 All incoming students who intend to enroll in mathematics courses in the fall semester are required to complete the mathematics placement questionnaire prior to registration.

 Professors Fernando Gouvêa, Leo Livshits, Benjamin Mathes, and Scott Taylor; Associate Professor George Welch; Assistant Professors Ayomikun Adeniran, Stephanie Dodson, Tamar Friedmann, Evan Randles, and Nora Youngs; Visiting Professor Lorelei Koss; Visiting Assistant Professors Costel-Gabriel Bontea, and Changningphaabi Namoijam; Lecturer Michael Ben-Zvi; Research Associate Jan Holly

 Completion of each of the following with a grade of C- or higher: Mathematics 160 or 165; Mathematics 253, 274, 333, 338, and either 434 or 439; four additional courses selected from Mathematics 262 and any three- or four-credit mathematics courses numbered 300 or above (excluding 484).
 In exceptional cases, with the permission of the department, another 400-level course may be substituted for 434 or 439.

 The department recommends that students complete Mathematics 274 or 275 before the end of their sophomore year.
 Although Mathematics 262 and 352 are not specifically required, the department strongly recommends that mathematics majors complete both courses.